cambridge-ceu/csd3/R/peer.md

 ```

 Therefore the R package has to be called using module `R/3.4`, such as `library(peer,lib.loc='/rds/project/jmmh2/rds-jmmh2-public_databases/software/peer/PMBio')`.

+One would attempt to have a full installation by -DCMAKE_INSTALL_PREFIX= but it appears not working.

 We can check if it works under module `ceuadmin/R`.
 The following script is extracted from `vigette("OUTRIDER")`.